England

 I decided that the only way I could get out of the role that I was stuck in was to gain better qualifications.
 The MBA has helped immensely – it has enabled me to obtain more senior roles, in turn increasing my salary over time.

-A postgraduate qualification provides an opportunity to sharpen your focus, building on your first degree to develop the specialist understanding and skills needed for specific roles and/or career development.
+A postgraduate qualification offers the opportunity to sharpen your focus, building on your first degree to develop the specialist understanding and skills required for specific roles and/or career advancement.
 The Open University offers an extremely flexible curriculum at postgraduate level, ranging from certificates that you can study in just one year, to research degrees.

 The majority of our masters degree programmes are ‘nested’ qualifications, starting with a certificate that you can study in just one year, leading to a diploma, and finally a masters degree.
 Your specialist knowledge and study skills will develop progressively as you work through the qualification – but each level provides a valuable qualification in its own right, so you can step off at any point or take a break before continuing.
 The final module at masters level includes a significant independent study project or dissertation, demonstrating your ability to identify, record, assess and present information – skills that are highly valuable to employers in many fields.
 And if you’re thinking about an academic career, the deeper understanding and research training developed through a masters course is ideal preparation for study at PhD level.